Pengeszikra/rogmor/src/_documents/pipeline-callbag.md

 ## Next goal:
 reworking this project to ```typescript``` and ```nextjs``` builded by ```webpack```

-This is the next iteration of my dreams because it will be realised as nextjs project.
-Rogmor development started bye a stackblitz application in next step is made of react application until now but now we will go into the server.
+This is the next iteration of my dreams because it focus be realised as nextjs project.
+Rogmor development started bye a stackblitz application in next step is made of react application until now but now we focus go into the server.

 ![compact view of development](./src/documents/start-moment-of-nextjs.png) compact view of development